influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/replacing-nodes.md

 enterprise-data-02:8088  enterprise-data-03:8088  telegraf  autogen  3        119624324  119624324    2018-04-17 23:45:09.470696179 +0000 UTC
 ```

-> **Important:** If replacing other data nodes in the cluster, make sure shards are completely copied from nodes in the same replica set before replacing the other nodes.
+> **Important:** If replacing other data nodes in the cluster, make sure shards are completely copied from nodes in the same shard group before replacing the other nodes.
 View the [Anti-entropy](/enterprise_influxdb/v1.5/administration/anti-entropy/#concepts) documentation for important information regarding anti-entropy and your database's replication factor.